TACC/CSC2018Institute/docs/day2/agave_files.md

 Exercise.
 Create a directory called `test` inside your home directory.
 Explore the response.
 Note the status returned.

 Exercise.
-List the content of your home directory again and confirm that the directory is there.
+List the content of your home directory again and confirm that the `test` directory is there.

 Exercise.
 Create a little text file with some text in it on your JetStream VM and upload it to your home directory on the class storage system.
 (There are several ways to create the file locally).
 Explore the response and note the status returned.